-Four years ago, the pond at North Park View was dredged, and this has significantly improved the water quality and wildlife environment.
+Four years ago, the pond at North Park View was dredged, and this significantly improved the water quality and wildlife environment.
 However the use of diggers resulted in some damage to the surrounding landscape.
-The other woodland ponds present a new challenge.
+The other woodland ponds presented a new challenge.
 We knew they were up to 7 foot deep, yet the water level was only 9-12 inches; the rest was tree debris and sludge which had built up over many years.
-They also lie within the densest part of the woodland garden.
-So this is our most exciting project so far - to dredge the ponds using horse power.
+The ponds also lie within the densest part of the woodland garden.
+So this was our biggest challenge so far - to dredge the ponds using horse power.

 " The horse is the most environmentally friendly method of doing this particular type of work...
 Carbon neutral, sustainable and powered by hay and grain produced by our solar system"

-An experienced horse logging team from Cumbria, led by Simon Lenihan, is using a specially designed dredging cage to clear the ponds, and the debris will be turned into mulch for the garden.
+An experienced horse logging team from Cumbria, led by Simon Lenihan,used a specially designed dredging cage to clear the ponds.
 Simon says "The horse is the most environmentally friendly method of doing this particular type of work: carbon neutral, sustainable and powered by hay and grain produced by our solar system.
 And the by-product - horse manure - goes back into the soil!"
+We have collected the debris removed by Jasper and Bolero which will be turned into mulch for the garden

 The ponds were part of Charles Brocklehurst's original vision for the garden; over many years their ornamental features have been obscured by spreading rhododentron ponticum, much of which was diseased.
 Most of this has been cleared, which together with the dredging will greatly improve the aesthetic appeal of this important part of the garden.
-Only when the ponds are dredged can we start replanting, using correspondence between Colonol Brocklehurst and his garden designer James Russell as our guide.
+The next phase of the project is to start replanting, using correspondence between Colonol Brocklehurst and his garden designer James Russell as our guide.